microsoft/vscode-python-devicesimulator/docs/install.md

 - [Python VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
   - **Note:** This extension is installed automatically from the marketplace when you install our extension

-- Python Modules for Deploy to Device
+- Python Modules for Deploying to Device
     - If you're on Windows, use the following command in the console to install pywin32: `pip install pywin32`

 - Python Modules for Simulation
   - **Note:** On extension activation, you will be prompted with a popup message asking if you want the modules to be automatically installed for you.
-The following python modules should be downloaded when you select "yes" on prompt message. **If modules are not installed correctly, please use the "pip install" commands listed below.**
+The following python modules should be downloaded when you select "yes" on the prompt message. **If modules are not installed correctly, please use the "pip install" commands listed below.**
     - Playsound : `pip install playsound`
     - Pywin32 : `pip install pywin32`
       - **Note:** This is only needed for Windows computers.